agombert/textcat/README.md

-# Text classification: easy implementation, BERT fine tuning and BERT Distillation
+# Text classification: easy implementation, BERT fine tuning, BERT Distillation & TF Hub encoder

 In this repo, I constructed a quick overview/tutorial to classify texts.
 We go over a few methods motivated by an article on [BERT distillation with spaCy](https://towardsdatascience.com/distilling-bert-models-with-spacy-277c7edc426c) and we are going through the three steps of the process:

 1. Create a [text classifier](https://github.com/explosion/spaCy/blob/master/examples/training/train_textcat.py) algorithm with spaCy
 2. [Fine tune BERT](https://github.com/google-research/bert#fine-tuning-with-bert) to create a more efficient classifier
 3. [Distill](https://arxiv.org/pdf/1503.02531.pdf) the BERT algorithm to get an efficient model but lighter than the BERT

+I also computed the results with the help of [TensorFlow Hub](https://tfhub.dev/).
+You can connect to this hub and load a [large universal encoder](https://tfhub.dev/google/universal-sentence-encoder-large/4).
+With this encoder you can encode each of your sentence in a vector of 512 features.
+And with it add a classifier from [Scikit-learn](https://scikit-learn.org) to create a text classifier in a few lines of codes.
+Here I used a gradient boosting classifier.

 The results are for the [dataset](https://www.kaggle.com/zynicide/wine-reviews#winemag-data_first150k.csv) I collected from [kaggle](https://www.kaggle.com/) and for a [hatred speech dataset](https://github.com/t-davidson/hate-speech-and-offensive-language) I found on github.
 Nevertheless, you can use this code to perform you own text classification with any dataset in `data/` where the `X_train.npy` and `X_test.npy` are arrays of text and `y_train.py` and `y_test.npy` are arrays of label (with as many label as you want).
 To perform this go directly to the [*spaCy textcat implementation*](https://github.com/agombert/textcat/blob/master/README.md#spacy-textcat-implementation).